Last Updated on June 19, 2021

 Utah has many deserts and wonderful locations where you can go sand dune surfing.
 Fine colored sands, spectacular views, and a wide range of activities make Utah one of the top destinations in the USA for sand sports and other recreational activities in the desert.

-There are three main sandboarding areas in Utah:
+There are four main sandboarding areas in Utah: